• Skip to primary navigation

 Using mercury glass, white candles and some natural elements.

 I have had most of the items I used in my front foyer for years.
-I collected mercury glass before mercury glass was 'in'.
+I collected mercury glass before mercury glass was 'in.'
 I have many silver mercury candle holders.
 If you love them too, here are some cute ones that are very similar to mine and are a deal for mercury glass candle holders.
-I don't care if the candle holders match or not, I just like displaying them together.
+I don't care if the candle holders match or not; I like displaying them together.

-I love the texture fabrics brings - so my fabric pumpkin is a favorite.
-Plus I was happy to find a very plain lampshade with a very neutral fabric cover.
+I love the texture fabrics bring - so my fabric pumpkin is a favorite.
+Plus, I was happy to find a very plain lampshade with a very neutral fabric cover.
 As I was looking for another one, I was pleasantly surprised that you can find fabric pumpkins with lights in them!

 fabric pumpkin with white pumpkins sitting in front of a white chippy mirror.

 The big chippy white mirror is one of my favorite decor pieces.
 I've had it in numerous homes in numerous places.
-It usually ends up with a wreath on it because it's so big and I think the wreath pulls it together.
+It usually ends up with a wreath on it because it's so big, and I think the wreath pulls it together.
 I love natural preserved boxwood wreaths!
-I put up real preserved ones in my home but I'll confess that if they are on the outside of my door, I may use plastic boxwood wreaths.
+I put up real preserved ones in my home, but I'll confess that if they are outside my door, I may use plastic boxwood wreaths.
 The real ones don't hold up well on the outside where I live!

 white candles on mercury glass candle holders sitting in front of a chippy white farmhouse mirror